microsoft/MinecraftCodex/README.md

 ## Requirements

-- Minecraft Launcher and Minecraft Bedrock Edition (Minecraft Windows)
+- Minecraft Launcher and Minecraft Bedrock Edition v1.19 (Minecraft Windows)
-- Internal build of Minecraft (allows `eval()` to work).
-Talk to slatta if you lack access.
 - LTS version of [Node.JS](https://nodejs.org/en/)
 - OPTIONAL: Clear chat texture pack to make it easier to see the bot actions without the dim screen of chat.
 Download from here and follow install directions: https://mcpedl.com/clear-chat-tranparent-chat/